toxictager/note-exe/README.md

 🚀 A powerful, cross-platform desktop note-taking application — ready-to-run without installing Python!

-This is the ready-to-use executable version for Windows and Linux, featuring hierarchical notes, themes, and an automatic updater.
+This is the ready-to-use executable version for Windows and Linux, featuring hierarchical notes, multiple themes, and an automatic updater.

 ✨ Features